cfe-lab/MiCall/CONTRIBUTING.md

     matches the version you used in `settings_default.py`.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
 7. Upgrade the scripts in Kive, and record the id of the new pipeline.
+You might find the Kive project's `dump_pipeline.py` and `upload_pipeline.py` scripts helpful.
+They are in the `utils` folder.
+First upgrade them on the test server, run them on a few samples, then upgrade them on the production server and run them on a few samples.
 8. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing any important runs.